 Trekking Gears to Avoid Annapurna Base Camp Trek Difficulty

 The weather and temperature in the mountains never remain constant.
-It is always changing.
-The morning and nights are colder for most of the season while daytime gets quite warm.
-Thus, wearing your clothes in a layer can greatly help you tackle the weather.
+It is constantly changing.
+The morning and nights are colder for most of the season, while the daytime gets quite warm.
+Thus, wearing your clothes in a layer can significantly help you tackle the weather.

 - Hiking underwear